leonkwan46/leonkwan46/README.md

 ### Hi there 👋

 ✍🏻Current Project✍🏻
-- 🔭 I’m currently learning to build a simple Mobile Application by Flutter framework
+- 🔭 I’m currently learning React and Node.js, intending to build a cat-themed wishing website and a database saving users' wishes

 📝Finished Project📝